jinyoung/aime/README.md

         constructor(){
             this.writer = aime(new Writer());
             this.webPageEditor = aime(new WebPageEditor());
-            this.joke = null
+            this.scratchpad = null
         }

         direct(topic){
-            this.joke = this.writer.generateJoke(topic, "Korean")
+            this.scratchpad = this.writer.generateJoke(topic, "Korean")
-            this.page = this.webPageEditor.createHtmlPage(joke)
+            this.page = this.webPageEditor.createHtmlPage(this.scratchpad)

         }
     }